 My kinda nose the heavy end of the whisky spectrum yet balanced with some lighter notes.

 Palate: Smooth mouthfeel nicely oily delivering oak, meaty savoury note, dried fruit, olive oil, berry jam, complex peppery spice on the tongue sweet toffee , vanilla.
-Water helps reveal more complexity but do not add too much.
+Water helps reveal more complexity but not too much.

 A truly great dram, texture is everything,- oily, meaty, and bold.